-At that point, even the best desulfator battery charger can’t save it.
+At that point, even any desulfator charger can’t save it.
 If you pay attention to the recommended maintenance practices, sulfation can be detected and reversed early.

 4. Battery charging practices

-- When charging your battery, don’t try to speed up the process.
+- When charging the battery, don’t try to speed up the process.
 Increasing the voltage in an attempt to charge faster can lead to overcharging, which in turn can overheat and damage batteries.

-- Always charge your battery fully.
+- Always make sure your battery fully charged.
 If you impatiently remove the battery from charge before its full, then it can speed up its discharge rate.